-Andre Saito’s wiki on KM education at JAIST
+Andre Saito’s wiki on Knowledge Management education at JAIST

-This wiki is the place where Andre Saito from the Japan Advanced Institute of Science and Technology gathers notes and references for his PhD research on Knowledge Management education.
-Following Andre’s research proposal:
+This wiki used to be the place where Andre Saito from the Japan Advanced Institute of Science and Technology gatherd notes and references for his PhD research on Knowledge Management education. (see research proposal below) Unfortunately the wiki is no longer available but luckily most of it’s valuable content is archived by the WayBack Machine.

 Objective